dat-ecosystem-archive/docs/papers/sleep.md

 ## SLEEP

 This document is a technical description of the SLEEP format intended for implementers.
-SLEEP is the the on-disk format that Dat produces and uses.
+SLEEP is the on-disk format that Dat produces and uses.
 It is a set of 9 files that hold all of the metadata needed to list the contents of a Dat repository and verify the integrity of the data you receive.
 SLEEP is designed to work with REST, allowing servers to be plain HTTP file servers serving the static SLEEP files, meaning you can implement a Dat protocol client using HTTP with a static HTTP file server as the backend.

 SLEEP files contain metadata about the data inside a Dat repository, including cryptographic hashes, cryptographic signatures, filenames and file permissions.
 The SLEEP format is specifically designed to allow efficient access to subsets of the metadata and/or data in the repository, even on very large repositories, which enables Dat's peer to peer networking to be fast.